-- writing fiction and articles – James has written two novels (The Wrong Story and An Other’s Look), and his third (Fizz) is currently being edited.
-He has written a number of prize-winning short stories, a travelogue of his journey through Central America for Which? magazine and a monthly column for The Gudgeon magazine.
-Under the pen name, Oliver Billingsgate, James wrote the children’s story, Mr Frogg Goes To Work.
+He has written two novels (The Wrong Story and An Other’s Look published by Unbound Books), and his third (Fizz) is currently being edited.
+He has had published a number of prize-winning short stories and flash fiction, a travelogue of his journey through Central America and a monthly column for The Gudgeon magazine.

-- charity work – James is an occasional presenter on the Frome FM community radio station.
-He is the volunteer coordinator for a Wiltshire-based preservation trust, a regular contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star Chase, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.
+He is an occasional presenter on the Frome FM‘s On-Air Book Group, a volunteer coordinator for a Wiltshire-based preservation trust, a contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star Chase, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.

-James is a member of the Society of Authors, English PEN, United Authors ALCS/PLR and the International Flann O’Brien Society.
+James is a member of the Society of Authors, English PEN, United Authors and the International Flann O’Brien Society.
 He has a Master’s degree in creative writing from Oxford University and spent his placement reading submissions at Felicity Bryan Associates literary agency.
-He is one of the three founder members of the Cherwell & Avon Book Group and when he’s not writing or reading he brightens up his neighbours’ day by practicing his tenor ukulele.
+He is one of the three founder members of the Cherwell & Avon Book Group and when he’s not writing or reading he brightens up his neighbours’ day by playing his tenor ukulele and practicing guitar.